IsaiahPressman/kaggle-lux-2024/write-up.md

 Additionally, to address the time constraints, I planned to write all the involved/difficult code using a rigorous test-driven approach, so that I would hopefully spend as little of my time as possible bug-hunting.

 The final system consisted of three main components: the rules engine rewritten in Rust, the feature engineering code also in Rust, and the model and reinforcement learning code, written in Python.
+I have published the full open source code on GitHub: https://github.com/IsaiahPressman/kaggle-lux-2024

 ## Rules engine